isabelkhan/eda_summer25/README.txt

 R Packages:
 -----------
-- dplyr
+- dplyr (1.1.4 was used for testing)
-- readr
+- readr (2.1.5 was used for testing)
-- jsonlite
+- jsonlite (1.8.9 was used for testing)

 To install:
 ------------